Cart

 £11.99 Inc. VAT

 FFP stands for Filtering half Face Masks, each mask conforms to the EU regulation EN 149: 2001 the masks are then split into 3 categories determined by their protection level: FFP1, FFP2 and FFP3.
-Masks are worn to protect our lungs from anything hazardous in the air, this could be from particles and dust, to aerosols and smoke.
+Masks are part of personal protective equipment that are worn to protect our lungs from anything hazardous in the air, this could be from particles and dust, to aerosols and smoke.

 OEL (Occupational Exposure Limit value) refers to the amount of toxic substance that is allowed in air within a workplace.